rundeck/rundeck/docs/en/manual/05-job-workflows.md

 ## Workflow steps

-The following sections describe how to construct a workflow as a set of steps that call commands of different types.
+The following sections describe how to construct a workflow as a set of steps of different types.

 When creating a new Job definition, the Workflow form will be set with defaults and have no workflow steps defined.
-The workflow editor will have a form open asking to enter a shell command as the first step.
+The workflow editor will have a form open asking to choose a stype type to add.

 ![Add a step](../figures/fig0402.png)